nanoframework/nanoFramework.IoT.Device/devices/Ak8963/README.md

 ![raw data](./corrcalib.png)

 To create those cloud point graphs, every cloud is a coordinate of X-Y, Y-Z and Z-X.

 Once the calibration is done, you will be able to read the data with the bias corrected using the ```ReadMagnetometer``` function.
 You will still be able to read the data without any calibration using the ```ReadMagnetometerWithoutCalibration``` function.

 ## Using a different I2C interface

 This sensor is used for example in the [MPU9250](../Mpu9250/README.md).
-The MPU9250 is in this case a master I2C controlling the slave AK8963 I2C sensor.
+The MPU9250 is in this case a master I2C controlling the secondary AK8963 I2C sensor.
 An abstract class is available to implement basic I2C operation:

 ```csharp
 public abstract class Ak8963I2cBase